openshift/enhancements/enhancements/coreos-encrypted-by-default.md

 * Master Key: the _actual_ encryption key used.
 The master key encrypted using a passphrase and is embedded in the LUKS meta-data on disk encrypted.
 This encryption key is unknown to users.
 * LUKS.
 Passphrase: any string or file that can be used to unlock the master key.
 Each passphrase is bound to a "key-slot."
 * LUKS Token: arbitrary JSON stored in the LUKS meta-data.
-* NBE: [Network Bound-Disk Encryption](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Security_Guide/sec-Using_Network-Bound_Disk_Encryption.html).
+* NBDE: [Network Bound-Disk Encryption](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Security_Guide/sec-Using_Network-Bound_Disk_Encryption.html).
 A method of providing context-based disk encryption.
 * [Clevis](https://github.com/latchset/clevis): Linux CLI tools for policy-based encryption and decryption.
-Clevis has a Dracut module for automatically opening LUKS containers in an NBE context.
+Clevis has a Dracut module for automatically opening LUKS containers in an NBDE context.
 * Clevis pin: a program called by Clevis to encrypt and decryption of secrets.
 * Tang: A server implementation that provides cryptographic binding services without the need for an escrow.
 Secrets are derived from what the client and the Tang server both have, reducing the attack surface.
 * KMS: Key Management System, such as Amazon KMS.